vcc-csc212/sp21-archive/_docs/weekly/wk1.md

 - Read about [flipped classrooms](/flipped)

 ##### In Class
 In today's class we'll be doing introductions (including an intro survey), going over the course structure, helping you set up your IDE, and running some simple C++ programs to confirm your setup is all set.
-See class slides (link coming soon).
+See [class slides](https://docs.google.com/presentation/d/1ceoCu9s6opk3Q-TCLYq1qMUOyptcG4EKfQNIhWnPlOs/edit?usp=sharing).

 ---